 The risk of exposing confidential data and/or information

-When work is outsourced or offshored, especially HR [human resource], payroll, and recruitment services, there is always the risk of exposing confidential and sensitive information to a third party service provider.
+When work is outsourced or offshored, especially HR (human resource) and related services, there is always the risk of exposing confidential and sensitive information to a third party service provider, besides the already obvious disadvantages of outsourcing payroll and HR.

 Be sure to only contract with a trusted third party firm and be certain about the extent of the company information you are willing to share.